Save £100pp & £200pp for 1 & 2 week getaways in September and October. View offers

 No trip to France could be complete without tasting the local cuisine and making the most of the food on offer in the region.
 From cheese fondues to fresh croissants and baguettes, groups can fuel their ski adventure with some of the finest food in the world.
 Three-course meals and wine included on six days of the trip (leaving one night for exploring the local area) means food is certainly covered on these group holidays in France.

-To find out more about our ski holidays in France, visit the link here.
+To find out more about our ski holidays in France.